hammady/qusasat/README.md

 ### Heroku support
 The app supports [Heroku](https://www.heroku.com/) out of the box.
-Follow the instructions [here](https://devcenter.heroku.com/articles/container-registry-and-runtime) to deploy this web app using Docker.
+Follow the instructions [here](https://devcenter.heroku.com/articles/container-registry-and-runtime) to deploy this web app using Heroku Container Registry.
+Another way, is to deploy by pushing the `master` branch to the `heroku` remote after configuring it.
+This is the standard and recommended way.

 ## Posting tweets